Ikhtiarmahmud/ikhtiarmahmud/README.md

 ## I'm a Software Enginner @ Brain Station 23 !!

 - 🌱 I’m currently learing Docker and PHP Advanced Concept
-- 🥅 2022 Goals: Learn more about PHP in depth
+- 🥅 2022 Goals: Learn more about PHP in depth & Design Pattern

 ### Languages and Tools: